There are many appliances that are a must-have in RVs, and an air conditioner is just one among all the other devices that you should have in an RV.

 - Weighs 99 pounds.

-Now that we know what each of the AC units on our review has to offer, it’s time to make a final choice.
-But to be able to make it, you need to understand what all those numbers and terms mean.
-So let’s overview the key features and specs that you should consider when choosing an RV AC.
+Now that we know what each AC unit in our review offers, it’s time to make a final choice.
+But to do so, you must understand all those numbers and terms.

-First of all, let’s understand the differences between the two main types of RV air conditioners – rooftop and under-bench conditioners.
+First, let’s understand the differences between the two main types of RV air conditioners – rooftop and under-bench conditioners.
 As you could have guessed, all the AC units on our list are rooftop models.
-However, the fact that we chose only rooftop ACs doesn’t mean that they are always better.

 On the other hand, there are several downsides characteristic of rooftop units, including: